ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 29.06.2023: Cross-sections app for NaH has been activated.
 - 21.06.2023: The format of the POKAZATEL H2O-16 was updated: the original energies were added, lables "-2" changed to "NaN", "m" and "e" to "Ma" and "Ca", respectively.
 - 23.05.2023: The CaoH line list is available again.
 The .trans data for X-X transitions (Einstein A coefficients) have been recomputed and the cross sections have been regenerated.
 - 01.05.2023: The CaOH line list is temporally unavailable due to some issues with the Einstein coefficients of the X-X band.